takes most women who experience it by surprise. I'm not this person

 "Many of us struggle with knowing what to do with our anger," according to couples' therapist Vienna Pharaon.
-"We either see red and then release it without any pause, or we shame ourselves out of expressing it at all.”
+"We either see red and then release it without any pause, or we shame ourselves out of expressing it at all

 put it, "Why doesn't anyone ever talk about the anger?
 I mean, it's embarrassing—I get it.
 No one wants to post a picture to their Instagram feed captioned, "This is what it looks like after you scream at your kids!"

 in a constructive way.
 And we need to be able to model a positive response to "big emotions" like anger